glfw/glfw/README.md

    variables exposing pkg-config dependencies (#1307)
  - Made joystick subsystem initialize at first use (#1284,#1646)
  - Made `GLFW_DOUBLEBUFFER` a read-only window attribute
+ - Made Wayland the preferred platform over X11 if both are available (#2035)
  - Updated the minimum required CMake version to 3.1
  - Updated gamepad mappings from upstream
  - Renamed `GLFW_USE_WAYLAND` CMake option to `GLFW_BUILD_WAYLAND` (#1958)